5 best Black Friday big-screen 4K TV deals

 LG 65" 4K HDR LED LCD Smart TV with $200 Dell Gift Card

-Typically priced about $1,000 on LG’s website, the price will drop significantly on Black Friday.
+Typically priced at about $1,000 on LG’s website, the price will drop significantly on Black Friday.

 “The $600 net price on this LG 65UJ6300 bests the deal we saw last month by $50.
 It's also decidedly better than the $970 average price we're expecting to see for name-brand 65" 4K TVs, even without the gift card,” according to Sakraida.